-Nigeria experiencing marked increase in COVID-19 cases — INVESTIGATION
+Nigeria experiencing marked increase in COVID-19 cases — Investigation

 Kogi State with 5 confirmed cases and 2 deaths has the lowest number due to poor testing.

-Statistics obtained from the COVID-19 microsite of the Nigeria Centre for Disease Control, had showed a drastic downward trend in COVID-19 cases in Nigeria during the second wave of the virus precisely towards the end of June 2021.
+Statistics obtained from the COVID-19 microsite of the Nigeria Centre for Disease Control had shown a drastic downward trend in COVID-19 cases in Nigeria during the second wave of the virus precisely towards the end of June 2021.

-Vanguard investigations showed that the daily confirmed cases reduced to as low as 2 cases on 27th of June, 2021 and on 20th of June, the country recorded no cases.
+Vanguard investigations showed that the daily confirmed cases reduced to as low as 2 cases on 27th of June, 2021, and on the 20th of June, the country recorded no cases.

 Although the NCDC did not confirm a specific date that the 3rd wave commenced, findings showed that the 3rd wave in the country may have commenced from the 1st of July, 2021 with a total of 74 new cases.